charlielobster/CUDA_NekRS/README.md

   From your BIOS, boot from the USB drive and install to the target drive

   In my case, it became necessary to unclick the "Install latest Graphics and Wifi hardware drivers" during the install.
-  Apparently I experienced errors upgrading their proprietary cuda driver to match with the Toolkit.
+  Apparently I experienced errors upgrading their proprietary GPU drivers to match with the Toolkit.
   There is fix out there for that issue, but I'd rather not add more steps to this Readme.

-Now, Install CUDA Toolkit, Drivers, and related development tools, taken from this link:
+Now, Install CUDA Toolkit, drivers, and related development tools, taken from this link:

 https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&Distribution=Ubuntu&target_version=24.04&target_type=deb_local